It is 2017, and every classic work of art or commerce is just another chance to launch a new franchise. Everything old is flogged again.

 Yes, we already had a Watchmen movie and a Before Watchmen, but they were each one-time events.
 This is more than an event.
 It’s also a mash-up with DC’s ongoing universe that we never asked for but cannot help but watch like rubberneckers delighting in a gruesome accident.
 (Which says nothing for the ethical concerns, addressed at length at ComicsBulletin.)

-If anything can be forgiven of being a retread of past ground better left dead, shouldn’t Watchmen?
+If anything can be forgiven of being a retread of past ground, shouldn’t Watchmen?
 After all, it was Alan Moore’s original idea to take a dead comics universe and put its characters through a meat grinder of a final story.
 He might have wound up using his own original characters in the end, but he’s just as culpable of re-franchising as any of these modern examples.
-Moore’s career is full of these examples – MiracleMan, The League of Extraordinary Gentlemen.
+Moore’s career is full of these examples – MiracleMan, The League of Extraordinary Gentlemen, and even Peter Pan.
 He loves digging up comics corpses to reanimate as much as films studios do!